 Community Health Worker

-Help educate the public about health-related issues so that you can promote healthy living and improve the quality of healthcare delivery.
-You are primarily the “middle-man” between health providers, community members, and the government.
+Community health workers are the primary intermediaries between health providers, community members, and the government.
 Some job roles: improving social service systems, helping families gain access to resources, facilitating communications between government and the population, advocating for the public need, providing social support, interpreting and providing basic health services.

 Disease Prevention Specialist

 Working to manage disease control and prevention to ensure a community is as safe as possible from disease.
-You might advocate for public health policies, promote vaccine awareness and administration, conduct communicable disease surveillance, and more.
+You might support public health policies, promote vaccine awareness and administration, conduct communicable disease surveillance, and more.

 Public Health Administrator

 Public health administrators plan and implement disease prevention programs and public services.
-They may also ensure the quality of these programs meet national recommendations and make changes or improvements if necessary.
-As a primary component of this career field, professionals may work as a connecting source between local prevention agencies and policies regarding public health programming.
+They also ensure that the quality of these programs meet national standards and make changes or improvements to public health programs and interventions when necessary.
+As a primary component of this career field, professionals connect local prevention agencies with one another and facilitate public health programming.

 Health Education Specialists

-Create and organize programs that make communities aware of healthy behaviors — from getting an annual flu shot to wearing a mask during a pandemic — as well as risky behaviors like vaping or drug use.
-Health education specialists could work for hospitals, government, schools, clinics, non-profits, and more.
+Create and organize programs that inform the public about healthy preventive behaviors, such as getting an annual flu shot, wearing a mask during a pandemic, avoiding tobacco use, or being physically active.
+Health education specialists can work for hospitals, government, schools, clinics, non-profits, and other organizations that educate communities about public health.

 Public Health Planner

-Gather health-related community statistics and information for analysis to make effective, informed healthcare policies and implement healthcare initiatives.
-Some duties can include grant writing and pursuing funding for the programs they want to put into place.
+Gather and analyze health-related community statistics and qualitative data to provide evidence-based, effective, informed health and healthcare initiatives.
+Duties might include grant writing and pursuing funding for the programs they want to put into place.